unplugin/unplugin-vue-components/README.md

 Use components in templates as you would usually do, it will import components on demand, and there is no `import` and `component registration` required anymore!
 If you register the parent component asynchronously (or lazy route), the auto-imported components will be code-split along with their parent.

+> **Note**
+> that by default this plugin will only import components from the `src/components` path, you customize this using the `dirs` property in the plugin options.

 It will automatically turn this

 ```html